AdityaCoppisetti/robotic-arm/journal.md

 now lets open onshape part assembly and put the arduino nano where it should go and other components if i can find their cad file

+oh and here is the arduino nano in onshape after we exported it